Al3cLee/silverbullet-space/Ghostty.md

 # [Ghostty](https://ghostty.org/)

 The terminal I used.
-This was to replace the default "Termminal" app of MacOS, and Ghostty claimed to require little configuration, so it was a natural choice.
+This was to replace the default "Terminal" app of MacOS, and Ghostty claimed to require little configuration, so it was a natural choice.
 I have now converted to NeoVim and [[WezTerm]], both configurable through Lua.